Powerful storms could brew destructive tornadoes and hail in parts of the Midwest | KRDO

 Any of Tuesday’s storms could feature hail, strong winds or tornadoes, but the most significant hail and tornado threat extends from southern Iowa into northern Missouri and west-central Illinois, the Storm Prediction Center said.
 An enhanced, or level 3 of 5, risk for severe storms covers this area, which includes Des Moines, Iowa, and Columbia, Missouri.

-A slight, or level 2 of 5, risk for severe storms encompasses this area, spreading from southeastern Oklahoma and Arkansas to southwestern Wisconsin and the rest of Illinois.
-And a lesser, much broader level 1 of 5 risk covers an area from northeast Texas to southern Wisconsin, as well as a narrow corridor that reaches into Virginia and North Carolina.
+A slight, or level 2 of 5, risk for severe storms encompasses this area, spreading from Arkansas to southwestern Wisconsin and the rest of Illinois.
+And a lesser, much broader level 1 of 5 risk covers an area from southern Arkansas to southern Wisconsin, as well as a narrow corridor that reaches to West Virginia.

 Pockets of heavy rainfall may also trigger flash flooding in parts of the northern Plains and Mississippi Valley.
 Rainfall totals could reach 3 inches and fall at rates of 1 to 2 inches per hour in some places.